jamisoncrawford/hancock/codebook.md

 * `Payments`: Total number of pay periods (and, ergo, paychecks), where `race` and `net` are disclosed, for each `race`.
 * `Total Net ($)`: Total amount of `net` pay earned, where `race` and `net` are disclosed, for each `race`.
-  - Measured in US dollars
+  - Measured in US dollars.
 * `Total Net (%)`: Proportion of `net` pay earned, where `race` and `net` are disclosed, for each `race`.
-  - Numerator, measured in US dollars, is total `net` earned per `race`
+  - Numerator, measured in US dollars, is total `net` earned per `race`.
-  - Denominator, measured in US dollars, is total `net` earned among all unique workers
+  - Denominator, measured in US dollars, is total `net` earned among all unique workers.

 ### Table 10.2: Summary Statistics on Individual Net Payments by Race